felixnyamweya/wpsso-schema-json-ld/README.md

 <p>WPSSO and its extensions are fully tested and compatible with PHP v7.x (PHP v5.3 or better required).</p>

-<h3>WPSSO (Core Plugin) Prerequisite</h3>
+<h3>WPSSO Core Plugin Prerequisite</h3>

-<p>WPSSO Schema JSON-LD Markup is an extension for the WPSSO (Core Plugin) &mdash; which creates complete &amp; accurate meta tags and Schema markup from your content for social sharing, social media / SMO, search / SEO / rich cards, and more.</p>
+<p>WPSSO Schema JSON-LD Markup is an extension for the WPSSO Core plugin &mdash; which creates complete &amp; accurate meta tags and Schema markup from your content for social sharing, social media / SMO, search / SEO / rich cards, and more.</p>

-<p>The WPSSO JSON Free extension works with either the Free or Pro version of WPSSO (Core Plugin).</p>
+<p>The WPSSO JSON Free extension works with either the Free or Pro version of WPSSO Core.</p>

-<p>The <a href="https://wpsso.com/extend/plugins/wpsso-schema-json-ld/?utm_source=wpssojson-readme-prereq">WPSSO JSON Pro extension</a> uses many WPSSO Pro (Core Plugin) features and requires the <a href="https://wpsso.com/extend/plugins/wpsso/?utm_source=wpssojson-readme-prereq">WPSSO Pro (Core Plugin)</a>.</p>
+<p>The <a href="https://wpsso.com/extend/plugins/wpsso-schema-json-ld/?utm_source=wpssojson-readme-prereq">WPSSO JSON Pro extension</a> uses many WPSSO Core Pro plugin features and requires the <a href="https://wpsso.com/extend/plugins/wpsso/?utm_source=wpssojson-readme-prereq">WPSSO Core Pro</a> plugin.</p>

 <h3>Quick List of Features</h3>